Dream SMP: History and plot

-The Dream SMP was created by Dream and GeorgeNotFound (although hosted by badboyhalo) in April or May 2020 (Note: Game Rant and Business Insider approximate its forming in April 2020, while Insider and Dot Esports claim its forming date as May 2020.) as a small server for a few friends.
+The Dream SMP was created by Dream and GeorgeNotFound in April or May 2020 (Note: Game Rant and Business Insider approximate its forming in April 2020, while Insider and Dot Esports claim its forming date as May 2020.) as a small private server for a few friends.
+The server was hosted by BadBoyHalo, as he owned several servers for MunchyMC.
 It quickly gained popularity, in part due to the COVID-19 pandemic and collaborations across various Twitch and YouTube channels.
 It starred fellow Minecraft YouTubers such as Sapnap and TommyInnit, who roleplayed as characters loosely based on themselves.
 They engaged in lengthy conflicts over political power and rare artifacts.

 Most content was improvised, apart from major plot points which were loosely scripted in advance.
 Wilbur Soot, who planned many of the early story arcs, said in an interview for Insider, "I write up a series of plot hooks and points that should tie together, however we improv[ise] dialogue and comedy throughout to take us from point to point."
 The server had over 20 "eras" in its plotline and over 30 characters as of August 2021.
 The server's early storyline was inspired by Hamilton, and the musical was referenced many times by the server members.

 Within the plot, characters could die up to three times before being permanently dead.
 Some members played multiple characters, including ghost versions of themselves.
 Dream used a separate Minecraft account to play as DreamXD, the god of the Dream SMP and who has canon access to creative mode.

 The Disc Saga, the server's longest-running story arc, was a series of events centered around two rare music discs belonging to TommyInnit.
 Throughout the saga, Dream and other characters fought over ownership of the discs, and used them as leverage against each other.
 The Disc Saga concluded in January 2021, with Dream being imprisoned.
 TommyInnit's Twitch broadcast of the events peaked at over 650,000 viewers, making it the third-highest all-time concurrent viewer livestream on the platform.